Author: Douglas Niles

 There’s a few loose ends that seem to get dropped on the floor.
 What’s the deal with the Silverhaft Axe?
 It’s a magic macguffin, but aside from a very unreliable-sounding giant legend at the beginning, it’s never explained where it comes from, who made it, why it exists, or what it can do.
 How come the troll chieftain Baatlrap can only create new trolls when he has it?
 And what’s the deal with the talking wolf who accosts Tristan out of nowhere?
 I kept waiting for him to show up again, but he never did.
 And how do you fit scores of giants into a single Viking longboat?
 They must be the tiniest giants ever.
 How cute!

-I appreciated that the characters actually accomplish something at the end.
+I appreciate that the characters actually accomplish something at the end.
 I spent the entire book expecting some sort of ham-handed deus ex machina to tie up the plot, as in Prophet of Moonshae, but here it’s actually the characters’ own actions which save the day with a bit of divine assistance on the side.
 I only wish that they hadn’t been so thoroughly railroaded for the rest of the plot up until that point: Deirdre is a divine sock puppet, Tristan is mind-controlled, Robyn sits around and doesn’t know what’s going on until the end, Alicia gets lost in the woods, and Keane follows her around quietly.
 Until the end, when everyone finally gets a chance to do something useful, I found myself growing somewhat bored.

 The main theme, which I’ve been hoping to see explored in one of the Moonshae books since the beginning, is the conflict between the Isles’ indigenous nature goddess and her druids versus the polytheistic religious traditions from the mainland.
 Unfortunately, I don’t really love the way it’s handled here.
-Instead of seeing how the inroads made by the new religion causes cultural or social divides, we get gods straightforwardly battling each other by having their chosen intermediaries fight.
+Instead of seeing how the inroads made by the new religion cause cultural or social divides, we get gods straightforwardly battling each other by having their chosen intermediaries fight.
 And of course it’s framed in terms of “good vs. evil,” with the new gods’ representatives being complete dicks and the Earthmother being awesome.
 If ever there was a theme that could have used a hefty dose of cultural relativism, it’s this one.

 Furthermore, Helm returns yet again in a Douglas Niles book as a villain.
 Seriously, why?
 He’s the god of watchmen and protectors who personifies the virtues of loyalty, duty, and protecting the weak.
 That’s not great material to make an evil colonialist villain out of, yet five out of Niles’ nine books have featured wicked, venal, self-righteous priests of Helm as major villains.
 What’s the deal here?
 Did the author have a bad run-in with a mall security guard in his youth and now seeks revenge on the anthropomorphized concept of guards and watchmen?
 As with Bhaal and Talos sending random monsters to wreck the Moonshaes, it smacks of the plot outline having a blank space where a motivator should be, so the author reached for a random character to fill it without thinking too hard about the implications.